kennedynjoroge/ziwa/README.md

 * whitenoise==5.2.0

 ### Running Tests
-python3.6 manage.py test
+python manage.py test

-## Known Bugs
+## Known Bugs/WIP tasks
 * The comment functionality is currently working from /admin site only.
 * The whole post is being displayed on main page.
 Should display only a small snippet and provide read more link.
+* Unit tests for user management pending.

 ## Technologies Used
 * Source code editor - pycharm